In the Mondulkiri jungle

 In the 1960s and 1970s, part of the trail used to bring weapons from North to South Vietnam passed through here.

 Several minorities live in the jungle that populates these remote mountains, including the Bunong – also known as Pnong -, an animist ethnic group that has lived in symbiosis with the nature of Mondulkiri for over two thousand years.
-The Bunong believe in the spirits of the forest and follow a code of behaviour centred on respect for the resources it grants them.
+The Bunong, in fact, believe in the spirits of the forest and follow a code of behavior centered on respecting the resources it grants them.

 In traditional Bunong houses, ancient cylindrical vessels that have been handed down from generation to generation and traditional gongs are preserved.
 These are the most precious objects that Bunong families possess, materially and spiritually.
 It is said that, during the Pol Pot regime, many of these vases were buried in the forest to prevent them from being destroyed by the Khmer Rouge.
 And it seems that some of them are still there, waiting for someone to pick them up.